Contact Models in Robotics: a Comparative Analysis: Algorithmic variations of the contact problem

-As explained in the previous section, the nonlinear complementarity problem\,\eqref{eq:NCP} does not derive from a variational principle.
-Thus, classical numerical optimization solvers will not be of any help in solving it.
-This section studies the various approximations and algorithmic techniques in the literature to tackle this problem. {As summarized in Tab.~\ref{tab:contact_models}, this section is organized in subsections describing the four contact models most commonly used in robotics, namely the linear complementarity problem (LCP), the cone complementary problem (CCP), RaiSim, and the nonlinear complementarity problem (NCP).
+As explained in the previous section, the nonlinear complementarity problem\,\eqref{eq:NCP} does not derive from a variational principle but can be formulated as variational inequalities \cite{acary2017contact}.
+Thus, classical numerical optimization solvers cannot be used straightforwardly to solve it.
+This section studies the various approximations and algorithmic techniques in the literature to tackle this problem. {As summarized in Tab.~\ref{tab:contact_models_algorithms}, this section is organized into subsections describing the four contact models most commonly used in robotics, namely the linear complementarity problem (LCP), the cone complementary problem (CCP), RaiSim, and the nonlinear complementarity problem (NCP).
 For each contact model, we also report the related algorithmic variants.
-If each tick in Tab.~\ref{tab:contact_models} represents a positive point for the concerned algorithm, Sec.~\ref{sec:exp} shows that even one default may be prohibitive and can cause a solver to be unusable in practice.
-Finally, we also mention a set of useful implementation tricks which should be used to build an efficient simulator.}
+If each tick in Tab.~\ref{tab:contact_models_algorithms} represents a positive point for the concerned algorithm, Sec.~\ref{sec:exp} shows that even one missing tick may be prohibitive and can cause a solver to be unusable in practice.
+Finally, we also mention a set of useful implementation tricks that can be used to build an efficient simulator.}